pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
         provider

-    :param str mode: The desired mode of PRF.
-If ``None`` is explicitly passed counter mode will be used.
-Currently only ``ctr`` (counter mode) is supported.
+    :param mode: The desired mode of the PRF.
+A value from the :class:`~cryptography.hazmat.primitives.kdf.kbkdf.Mode` enum.

     :param int length: The desired length of the derived key in bytes.

-    :param int rlen: The desired length of the binary representation of R in bytes.
-If ``None`` is explicitly passed, 4 (the max) will be used.
+    :param int rlen: An integer that indicates the length of the binary representation of the counter in bytes.

-    :param int llen: The desired length of the binary representation of L in bytes.
-If ``None`` is explicitly passed, 4 (the max) will be used.
+    :param int llen: An integer that indicates the binary representation of the ``length`` in bytes.

-    :param str location: The desired location of the counter.
-Options are ``before_fixed`` and ``after_fixed``.
+    :param location: The desired location of the counter.
+A value from the :class:`~cryptography.hazmat.primitives.kdf.kbkdf.CounterLocation` enum.

     :param bytes label: Application specific label information.
 If ``None`` is explicitly passed an empty byte string will be used.

     :param bytes context: Application specific context information.
 If ``None`` is explicitly passed an empty byte string will be used.

     :param bytes fixed: Instead of specifying ``label`` and ``context`` you may supply your own fixed data.
 If ``fixed`` is specified, ``label`` and ``context`` is ignored.

     :param backend: A cryptography backend
         :class:`~cryptography.hazmat.backends.interfaces.HashBackend`